microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // @public
 export const Updates: UpdateQueue;

-// @alpha (undocumented)
+// @public
-export type UpdateTarget = (this: UpdateTargetThis, target: any, aspect: string, value: any, source: any, context: ExecutionContext) => void;
+export type UpdateTarget = (this: UpdateTargetThis, target: Node, aspect: string, value: any, source: any, context: ExecutionContext) => void;

-// @alpha (undocumented)
+// @public
 export interface UpdateTargetThis {
-    // Warning: (ae-incompatible-release-tags) The symbol "directive" is marked as @alpha, but its signature references "HTMLBindingDirective" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "directive" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal
-    //
-    // (undocumented)
     directive: HTMLBindingDirective;
 }